awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 The above serialized bytes MUST NOT be released until the entire frame has been serialized.
-If this operation is streaming the encrypted message and once the entire frame has been serialized, the serialized frame SHOULD be released.
+If this operation is streaming the encrypted message and the entire frame has been serialized, the serialized frame SHOULD be released.

 If the algorithm suite contains a signature algorithm and